mike99mac/minimy-mike99mac/hardware/README.md

 - hardwood edge moldings for contrast and to make the box solid, and
 - decorative molding in the front and sides to give it some character.

-The subwoofer is in a sealed enclosure and  *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
+The subwoofer in the center is in a sealed enclosure and *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
 There is also a smaller passive radiator on the back, so the subwoofer is driving itself and two other *speakers*.

 The left and right enclosures are ported.
 They each have a 4" mid-range speaker and a 1" tweeter. *Crossover networks* come with the tweeters, so no soldering is required.